• slide

 • SEND

-The Wentworth PSHE curriculum positively impacts on whole school wellbeing, safeguarding and SMSC outcomes.
-This can ensure that ALL children are able to develop the knowledge, skills and attributes they need to succeed at school and in the wider world.
+Overall, our PSHE provision strengthens wellbeing, safeguarding and SMSC outcomes, ensuring all children gain the knowledge, skills and attributes they need to succeed in school and beyond.